-Filmed in the same district as Gonjiam Psychiatric Hospital, “The Master’s Sun” is a horror comedy drama about a self-absorbed CEO who meets a dejected women who started seeing ghosts after an accident.
-They team up and begin working together the get rid of the ghosts that have infiltrated the CEO’s shopping mall.
+Filmed in the same district as Gonjiam Psychiatric Hospital, “The Master’s Sun” is a horror comedy-drama about a self-absorbed CEO who meets a dejected woman who started seeing ghosts after an accident.
+They team up and begin working together with the get rid of the ghosts that have infiltrated the CEO’s shopping mall.
 This drama will most definitely make you laugh but also jump.
 It has the perfect example balance of comedy and horror, making it a noteworthy ghost Korean drama to watch with your friends.

 13. Bongcheon Dong Ghost

 Supposedly based on a true story that took place in Gwanak District, Seoul.
 “Bongcheon Dong Ghost” is a popular horror webtoon is about a high-school girl who is walking home alone at night meets an unusual woman on her way home, and then everything changes.
 Doesn’t that sound creepy, right?